 |Affects damage done with Small Guns (10mm Pistol, Hunting Rifle, Assault Rifle, etc.).|

 |Affects how difficult it is for enemies to detect the Vault Dweller.|

 Fallout 3's perks are gained every level rather than every three like the old games (hence the original Fallout's level cap of 21 the nearest multiple of three to 20).
 Since the Traits system has been removed which gave both positive and negative effects to the player, some of them were incorporated in to the available perks.

 There are about 58 perks total in the original release of Fallout 3.
 Most of the perks range from simple skill increases like Gun Nut (which increases small guns and repair by 5), but there are other unique perks that range from things like Lead Belly (50% less radiation from radiated water sources), to Lawbringer (Enemies' ears are lootable and can be turned in for karma).
 Also, each perk has it's own set of requirements of either skill, SPECIAL stats, or both.

-There are also exclusive, and missable, quest perks that can only be obtained by, you guessed it, completing quests.
+There are also exclusive, and missable, quest perks that can only be obtained by completing quests.
 An example would be the Power Armor Training perk that has be to obtained to allow the use of Power Armor.

 Complete List of Perks